Comprehensive Psychoeducational Evaluation

 Psychologists at Groves Academy will provide parents and guardians with a summary of all assessment procedures, including tests administered.
 These include any and all formal and informal tests, questionnaires, and any other assessments to be performed by the psychologist.
 Assessment procedures are determined by the reason for the assessment and by data gathered during assessment.

 The cost for a comprehensive psychoeducational assessment at Groves Academy, including testing, a one-hour consultation with the psychologist and a complete written report is $1,900.
-Testing is usually completed in one day, and the report is usually made available in about four weeks.
+The report is usually available in approximately four weeks.

-To learn more or to schedule an appointment, please contact Colee Bean at email@example.com or 952-915-4297.
+To learn more or to schedule an appointment, please contact Ruth Anderson at firstname.lastname@example.org or 952-915-4249.